It’s National Deck Safety Month – So Check Your Vinyl Deck!

-With May being National Deck Safety Month, we encourage all deck owners to check their decks.
-Each year hundreds, even thousands of decks have structural issues that lead to injuries, even deaths.
-With the weather warming, now is a great time to check over vinyl decks for the following:
+With May being National Deck Safety Month, our decking experts here at Econodek encourage all deck owners to check their decks carefully.
+Each year hundreds, even thousands of decks have structural issues that lead to injuries, and in some cases deaths.
+With the weather warming, now is a great time to check over your vinyl deck for the following:

-Roofing and siding protect your home from water, wind, sun, etc., but your deck doesn’t have quite as much protection yet is exposed to the same rigours.
-Waterproof vinyl membrane makes a big difference by keeping water and sun from damaging the underlying structure – as long as it’s still in its prime.
-Keeping an eye on your deck over time can help identify any issues with the vinyl decking or other elements.
+Roofing and siding protect your home from water, wind, sun, etc., but your deck doesn’t have quite as much protection, yet is exposed to the same rigors.
+Your waterproof vinyl deck membrane makes a big difference by keeping water and sun from damaging the underlying structure – as long as it’s still in its prime.
+Keeping an eye on your vinyl deck over time can help identify any issues with the deck surface due to the elements.

 Prevent Vinyl Deck Accidents

-There’s little chance that a deck can just fail at random, in almost all cases there is a clear underlying issue that was undetected or ignored.
-Taking care of your deck means staying on top of any warning signs, issues, or signs of deterioration.
+There’s little chance that a deck can just fail at random.
+In almost all cases there are clear underlying issues that went undetected or ignored.
+Taking care of your vinyl deck means staying on top of any warning signs, issues, or signs of deterioration.

-While your primary focus may be on the deck itself, there are other places where safety can be a concern – such as stairs, stair treads, railings, etc. Any sign of looseness should be taken care of as soon as possible, before an accident occurs.
+While your primary focus may be on the vinyl deck itself, there are other places where safety can be a concern – such as stairs, stair treads, railings, etc. Don’t just wait for deck safety month.
+Inspect your deck and stairs regularly for any signs of looseness or deterioration.
+If you uncover anything, it should be taken care of as soon as possible, before it gets worse and definitely before an accident occurs.

 Keep an Eye on Decking Lifespan

-All decks have a lifespan, and while you can replace vinyl decking quickly and easily (which will certainly extend life), eventually you’ll start to see wear, decay, rot, or looseness, indicating it’s time for a replacement.
-Under your vinyl membrane, stay alert for any softness, which might be one of the first signs of a problem.
+All decks have a lifespan, and while you can replace vinyl decking quickly and easily (which will certainly extend the life of your deck), eventually you’ll start to see wear, decay, rot, or looseness, indicating it’s time for a replacement or rebuild.
+Under your vinyl deck membrane, stay alert for any softness, which might be one of the first signs of a problem.

-Approximately 40 million decks in North America are 20 years or older and many do not meet current building codes which are more stringent than before.
-Check your deck, take care of problems, and consider a few safety upgrades.
+Approximately 40 million decks, sundeck, and patios in North America are 20 years or older and many do not meet current building codes, which are more stringent than before.
+Hopefully, deck safety month will encourage homeowners to check their deck carefully and regularly, and take care of problems as soon as they are found.
+If your deck is really old, consider a few safety upgrades.

-Replacing or installing vinyl decking membrane on your deck can protect your deck by offering waterproof protection.
-Consider installing a new vinyl membrane on older decks, and complete a thorough inspection while you are at it and celebrate National Deck Safety Month!
+Replacing or installing a vinyl decking membrane on your deck can protect your deck by offering waterproof protection.
+Consider installing a new vinyl deck membrane on older decks, and complete a thorough inspection while you are at it, and celebrate National Deck Safety Month!